dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Authenticating Your APIs/_index.md

 #### Client Side

-The only client side configuration change you will need to make (as mentioned previously) is having `TLS_REQCERT allow` in your `ldap.conf` file.
-If you are using a client certificate, then make sure the `TLS_CACERT` option is pointing to the right file also.
-(You can also use `TLS_CACERTDIR` to point to a directory rather than a specific file).
-Remember to also run `sudo update-ca-certificates` after installing your certificate.
+The only client side configuration change you will need to make (as mentioned previously) is having `TLS_REQCERT allow` in your `ldap.conf` file, and if you are using a client certificate, double checking the `TLS_CACERT` option is pointing to the right file, and that you have run `sudo update-ca-certificates`.

 #### Server Side